-There are plenty of things to do or places to visit in Malvern, such as visiting the Great Malvern Priory, the Malvern Museum, the Malvern Theatre or heading for Three Choirs Vineyards or the Morgan Factory Tours.
-And of course, the beautiful spa town of Malvern wouldn't be such without The Malvern Spa bringing to life 200 years of spa history.
+There are plenty of things to do and places to visit in Malvern, such as the Great Malvern Priory, the Malvern Museum, the Malvern Theatre, as well as the Three Choirs Vineyards and the Morgan Factory Tours.
+Of course, the beautiful spa town of Malvern wouldn't be such without The Malvern Spa bringing to life 200 years of spa history.
 It is home to an array of cafes and restaurants, as well as bookshops, antique dealers and fashion boutiques.

 If you’re looking to go further afield, Great Malvern offers two train stations for quick and easy access to the vibrant cities of Birmingham and Hereford.
 And of course, owners at Ellerslie benefit from the executive Audley minibus for local travel and days out.

 The Malvern Hills are famed for their landscape, therapeutic spring water and musical and literary connections.
 They have also been declared an Area of Outstanding Natural Beauty (AONB) – and it’s easy to see why.
 A 40-minute walk from Audley Ellerslie to the Worcestershire Beacon provides the perfect vantage point for some of England’s grandest views – eastwards towards the Cotswolds, northwards towards Shropshire and westwards towards the mountains of Wales.
 The Hills are also a ramblers’ paradise, providing ideal walking conditions for all abilities.

 All Audley Ellerslie all properties, including the restaurant, offer stunning views, many unrestricted.